-Nominations should include a letter of support that demonstrates the nominee's commitment to the ASBMB (through participation on committees, editorial boards, advisory panels, scientific meetings, etc.) and their contributions as a researcher, educator, mentor, advocate or other professional in the field of biochemistry and molecular biology who has affected a significant and sustained impact on the field.
+Nominations should include a letter of support that demonstrates the nominee's commitment to the ASBMB (through participation on committees, editorial boards, advisory panels, scientific meetings, etc.) and their contributions as a researcher, educator, mentor, advocate or other professional in the field of biochemistry and molecular biology who has effected a significant and sustained impact on the field.

 Deadline: Jan.
 4, 2021.

 Please note: You must be a regular, industry or emeritus member to submit a nomination.

 Your letter of support may address some or all of the following.
 Additional examples are encouraged.